rivt-sys/rivtpublic-solar-canopy/r0101-codes/README.md

-Basic loads and load combinations are from the California Building and Residential Codes.
+Basic loads and load combinations are from the California Building and Residential Codes summarized in the tables below.

-[1] Table 02 - Table of Load Types
+[1] Table 02 - Notation and Loads
 <table>
 <thead>
 <tr><th>Sym  </th><th>Load Effect              </th><th>Notes